GobblesGobbles

 California Courts Block Expanded FAIR Plan Coverage

-Gobbles Gobble's Take: The court protected the FAIR Plan's legal definition — it didn't protect the 646,000 homeowners stuck shopping a market that keeps dropping them.
+Gobbles Gobble's Take: The court protected the FAIR Plan's legal definition.
+It did not protect the homeowners stuck buying insurance by scavenger hunt.

 Source: Los Angeles Times